Ideas for Low-Cost Kids Ministry Events

 Stations with basic supplies.
 Playdough station.
 Painting station.
 Building station with cardboard and tape.
 Jewelry with discount beads.

-Thirty dollars craft supplies.
+Thirty dollars for craft supplies.
 Memories or whatever.

 Talent Show Chaos

 Some sing.
 Some tell jokes.
 Some do magic tricks with stuff from home.
-Some demonstrate sports moves look like seizures.
+Some demonstrate sports moves that look like seizures.

 Pajama Game Thing